joaoricardo15/pagaLeve-serverless/README.md

 [PagaLeve API for Customers](https://app.swaggerhub.com/apis-docs/paga-leve/PagaLeve-Customers/V1).

+## CI/CD

+Automated deployment is implemented with [GitHub Actions](https://github.com/features/actions)

 ## Logs

-Logs can be found at [AWS Cloudwatch](https://aws.amazon.com/pt/cloudwatch/)
+Logs are saved at [AWS Cloudwatch](https://aws.amazon.com/pt/cloudwatch/), and it's overview can be found on a special area of the [Customers API Front-End](https://pagaleve.click/endpoints)

 ## Error monitoring